What Are the Top Application Tips from Carlson’s Admissions Team?

 "We are not looking for perfect applications.
 Rather, we want applicants who will succeed in our rigorous programs and beyond.
 When in doubt, always feel free to reach out to our admissions staff to ask."

 Avoid waiting until the last minute.
-The Carlson School requires all materials be complete and received by us before your chosen application deadline to be considered and we do not offer conditional admission for any missing pieces.
+Minnesota Carlson requires all materials be complete and received by us before your chosen application deadline to be considered and we do not offer conditional admission for any missing pieces.
 Leave a comfortable amount of time to study for and take exams, for official scores to arrive, to deal with any unforeseen technical issues, and to reach out to our admissions staff with any questions or concerns.
 We encourage students to target our earliest admission rounds when we have the most space and the most scholarship money available.
 If you wait, the process can become more competitive with how much space we have left and the scholarship offers we can make.

 Avoid not reviewing your materials.
 Be sure to pay close attention to your application, follow all directions, and proofread your materials.
 Things such as calling the school the Carlson School of Business instead of the Carlson School of Management can leave a lasting impression.
 It’s important to look things over and have attention to detail.

 Not doing your homework.
 Lastly, it can be a mistake not to come to one of our information sessions or meet with someone from our admissions team.
 Our staff can help coach you on what parts of your background are best to highlight.
-Along with that, attending an information session can give you insights into Carlson School programs that you can’t see on the website or in a brochure.
+Along with that, attending an information session can give you insights into Carlson programs that you can’t see on the website or in a brochure.

 Everyone is different.
 Do consider our current student profiles before applying to understand what is competitive for admission; however, do not worry if you are below our averages in one particular area.
 For example, a strong GPA and strong performance in quantitative and technical courses can make up for lower standardized testing scores.
 A strong resume with relevant experience and details showing the context of relevant tools, skills, and methods used can greatly boost an application.
 We are not looking for perfect applications.
 Rather, we want applicants who will succeed in our rigorous programs and beyond.
 When in doubt, always feel free to reach out to our admissions staff to ask